-The steel steamship Samuel Dexter was laid down at the yard of the Delta Shipbuilding Company in New Orleans, USA (Yard No 42/USMC No.1031) on 16 February 1943.
-Launched on the 29 March 1943 and completed two weeks later, she was a Type EC2-S-C1 Liberty ship, one of many built by the Americans during WW2 as part of their Emergency Shipbuilding Programme.
+The steel steamship Samuel Dexter was laid down at the yard of the Delta Shipbuilding Company in New Orleans, USA (Yard No 42/USMC No.1031) on 16th February 1943.
+Launched just over a month later on the 29th March 1943 and completed two weeks later, she was a Type EC2-S-C1 Liberty ship, one of many built by the Americans during WW2 as part of their Emergency Shipbuilding Programme.
 She measured 422.8′ x 57.0′ x 34.8′ and her tonnage was 7191 gross tons, 4360 net tons.
-She was powered by a triple expansion steam engine by the Filer & Stowell Company of Milwaukee, Wisconsin, USA delivering 2500 hp.
-The ship was named after Samuel Dexter, an American politician and jurist and ordered by the US Department of Transportation under the Maritime Commission Contract process.
-The Delta yards total output during WW2 was 132 standard Liberty ships, 32 Liberty tankers and 24 Liberty colliers.
+She was powered by a triple expansion steam engine by the Filer & Stowell Company of Milwaukee, Wisconsin, USA delivering 2500 registered horse power.
+The ship was named after Samuel Dexter, the American politician and jurist, and ordered by the US Department of Transportation under the Maritime Commission Contract process.
+The Delta yard’s total output during WW2 was 132 standard Liberty ships, 32 Liberty tankers and 24 Liberty colliers.

-On completion, the Samuel Dexter was allocated to the Waterman Steam Shipping Agency of New Orleans and by mid January 1944 she was to be found off the west coast of Ireland as part of convoy ON.220 heading for Halifax NS. and east coast ports of the USA.
-The convoy had departed Liverpool on 15 January, and by 21st had been battling against a south-westerly storm for number of days, and the convoy was finding it difficult to stay in formation due to poor visibility and heavy seas.
+On completion the Samuel Dexter was allocated to the Waterman Steam Shipping Agency of New Orleans.
+By mid January 1944 she was off the west coast of Ireland as part of convoy ON.220 heading for Halifax, Nova Scotia, and east coast ports of the USA.
+The convoy had departed Liverpool on 15th January, and by 21st they had been battling against a south-westerly storm for number of days.
+The ships of the convoy were finding it difficult to stay in formation due to poor visibility and heavy seas.
 The Samuel Dexter was travelling in ballast and had been loosing ground on the rest of the convoy.
-Later that day serious structural failures were found to some welds in her aft deck, in short she was beginning to open up.
+Later that day serious structural failures were found to some welds to her aft deck.
+In short she was beginning to open up.
 Her captain took preventative measures by sailing with the prevailing seas to relieve the constant buffeting of heading into the storm.
-This unfortunately took them in an opposite direction from the convoy, heading back and north towards the Scottish coast.
-The SO on the lead convoy escort, HMS Hotspur, directed an armed trawler, HMS Sapper and a fleet tug HMS Assiduous to go to the assistance of the Samuel Dexter, passing on an approximated position.
-The Sapper sighted the Samuel Dexter around 09.30 on 22nd January and both vessels proceeded to shadow her, the master of the Samuel Dexter later passed a message that the two major cracks across the stern deck had now travelled down to her water line on both sides of the ship.
-Over night the vessels lost contact with the Samuel Dexter as weather again deteriorated but regained around 18.00 on 23rd.
-At daylight on the 24th the master of the Samuel Dexter signalled that the condition of his vessel had worsened and that he and crew were going to abandon ship.
-The crew commenced launching lifeboats at 16.30 to be picked up by Sapper, this was completed by the safe transfer of all 70 crew and DEMS gunners by 18.00.
-Due to the weather conditions, they could not recover the strong box from the first lifeboat, this contained the ships confidential papers and the the boat was later sunk by small arms fire from Sapper.
-Signals were made by C in C – Western Approaches, to all naval vessels in the area regarding the derelict vessel now drifting off the west coast of Scotland.
+This unfortunately took them in the opposite direction to the rest of the convoy and she was heading north east towards the Scottish coast.
+The Senior Officer on the lead convoy escort HMS Hotspur, directed an armed trawler, HMS Sapper, and a fleet tug, HMS Assiduous, to go to the assistance of the Samuel Dexter, passing on an approximate position.
+The men aboard Sapper sighted the Samuel Dexter around 09.30 on 22nd January and, as Assiduous reached the scene, both vessels proceeded to shadow her.
+The master of the Samuel Dexter later passed a message that the two major cracks across the stern deck had now travelled down to her water line on both sides of the ship.
+Over night they lost contact with the Samuel Dexter as the weather again deteriorated but regained contact around 18.00 on 23rd.
+At daylight on the 24th the master of the Samuel Dexter signalled that the condition of his vessel had worsened and that he and crew were forced to abandon ship.
+The crew commenced launching lifeboats at 16.30 and were picked up by Sapper, safely completing by the transfer of the 70 crewmen and DEMS gunners by 18.00.
+Due to the sea conditions, they could not recover the strong box from the first lifeboat which contained the ship’s confidential papers and the the boat was later sunk by small arms fire from Sapper.
+Signals were made by C in C – Western Approaches, to all naval vessels in the area regarding the now derelict vessel drifting at the mercy of the wind off the west coast of Scotland.

 The Samuel Dexter later came ashore at Bagh nan Clach, Eoligarry on the north west coast of the Isle of Barra, and broke her back on the rocky coastline.